rumca-js/Django-link-archive/README.md

 # Data

-Program is able to store bookmarked links, and links for each day.
+Program maintains two repositories: one for bookmarked links, and daily repository.

-Each day has it's own directory.
-Therefore it is easy to regenerate data for a particular day, without disturbing other data.
+Each day bookmarks and daily repositories are updated with new data.
+Daily repository is updated when day finishes, then the complete daily data are pushed into the repository.

 ## Bookmarks

- - three file formats: JSON, markdown, rss
+ - three file formats: JSON, markdown, RSS
- - contains articles that I have selected as intresting, or noteworthy, or funny, or whathever
+ - contains articles that I have selected as interesting, or noteworthy, or funny, or whatever
  - files are split by 'language' and 'year' categories
  - markdown file is generated as a form of preview, JSON can be reused, imported
- - links are highlighted, but that does not necessarily mean something is endorsed.
-It shows particular intrest in topic.
+ - links are bookmarked, but that does not necessarily mean something is endorsed.
+It shows particular interest in topic.
 It is indication of importance

 ## Daily Data

  - RSS links are captured for each source separately
  - two files formats for each day and source: JSON and markdown
  - markdown file is generated as a form of preview, JSON can be reused, imported
- - links are bookmarked, but that does not necessarily mean something is endorsed.
-It shows particular intrest in topic.
-It is indication of importance.
-Such links are stored 'forever'

 ## Sources

  - provided in sources.json file
- - provides information about sources, like title, url, langugage
+ - provides information about sources, like: title, url, langugage

 ## Data analysis